192.168.0.1: Router IP Address & Login Guide

 The first thing you should do once you’re on the admin page is change your default router password to a new, secure password as most default passwords are the same.
 Leaving the default password makes your home network vulnerable to hackers.

-When choosing a new password for your router, make sure it's secure and includes no personal information.
+When choosing a new password for your router, make sure it's secure and does not include any personal information.
 Try to include a combination of letters, numbers, and symbols in your password for maximum strength.
 Run the password through the password strength test tool after changing it to ensure that your new password is secure.

 Changing the SSID